scottstanfield/cartpole/docs/lab1.md

 # Lab 01 - Getting started with machine teaching using Cartpole and Bonsai

+> username: bonsai-lab
+> screenshots with Terminal

 In this lab, you'll be introduced to Machine teaching using Bonsai.
 You'll create a BRAIN to train the OpenAI Gym environment for Cartpole, a simple balance control problem.

 ## Setup

-1. Login to the lab instance with the following username and password:
+1. Login to the lab instance using the username and password supplied in the "Register for Lab" email.

-    * Username: bonsai
-    * Password: #Bonsai2019!

 ## Clone the Cartpole GitHub repo